-Late in the season, root Crops may be mature enough to survive and be harvested.
-Remove damaged parts of leafy Crops and hope for some recuperation and continued growth.
-Replace plants lost to hail with fall cold Crops.
+If there is hail late in the season, root crops may be mature enough to survive and be harvested.
+Remove damaged parts of leafy crops.
+Replace plants lost to hail with fall cold crops like cabbage or broccoli.

 Inspect woody plants for bark wounds and exposed live tissue.
 If severe wounds exist, you may want to treat the plant with a fungicide to help prevent canker diseases.
-Application should occur within 24 hours.
 If wounds are less severe, allow natural callusing to occur.

 For more information, see the following Colorado State University Extension fact sheet(s).